PaddlePaddle/Quantum/README.md

 ## Feedbacks

-Users are encouraged to contact us through [Github Issues](https://github.com/PaddlePaddle/Quantum/issues) or email quantum@baidu.com with general questions, unfixed bugs, and potential improvements.
+Users are encouraged to contact us through [GitHub Issues](https://github.com/PaddlePaddle/Quantum/issues) or email quantum@baidu.com with general questions, unfixed bugs, and potential improvements.
 We hope to make Paddle Quantum better together with the community!

 ## Research based on Paddle Quantum